 West Country Farm & Food Tours

-If the name of this company sounds like a bit of a mouthful that’s entirely as it should be since it’s focus is firmly on food.
-Or, rather, taking people out to visit local farms and learn about where their food comes from.
-Based within Exmoor, the company puts together bespoke tours for groups but also runs regular group tours that anyone can sign up to; the next one is an afternoon tour on 28 May to a farm near Dulverton that rears rare breed pigs, dairy goats, Dexter cattle and alpacas.
+The aim of this group, headed by local Shaun Bryant, who has lived in Exmoor for 25 years, is to teach people about where their food comes from.
+Based in Exmoor, the company puts together bespoke tours to local farms and also runs regular group tours that anyone can sign up to – visit a farm near Dulverton, for example, that rears rare breed pigs, dairy goats, Dexter cattle and alpacas.

 Minehead Farmers’ Market

-If, like many visitors to the region, you’re planning a hike across its spectacular moorland or clifftops, time your trip for a Friday and stock up first at Minehead Farmers’ Market.
-The perfect picnic-hunting ground, stalls range from local pork, beef, poultry and venison to fresh fish, local cheeses, strawberries and organic breads.
-Plus everything from homemade cannoli to home-cooked Italian meatballs and aubergine parmigiana courtesy of Stefano’s.
+If, like many visitors to the region, you’re planning a hike across its spectacular moorland or clifftops, time your trip for a Friday and stock up at Minehead Farmers’ Market first.
+It’s the perfect picnic-hunting ground, with everything from local cheeses to strawberries and organic bread on sale.
+Oh, and make sure you try homemade cannoli, Italian meatballs or aubergine parmigiana from Stefano’s stall.

 The Old Rectory Hotel

 Stunning views of the North Devon coastline on the drive to Martinhoe are free with every stay at The Old Rectory.
 This small-but-civilised country hotel enjoys a three-acre garden, where delightful owners Huw and Sam grow their own produce.
 Bedrooms are classic and luxurious, with soft lighting and expensive, neutral furnishings.
 Enjoy afternoon tea, pre-dinner drinks and canapés in the stylish orangery; or take your drinks out onto the decking, with a view of the gardens and nothing but birdsong for company.